Trip planner integration

 Typically, you'll define a style .furkot-widget.furkot-widget-active to show the trip planner widget, and .furkot-widget.furkot-widget-inactive to hide it.
 Similarly .furkot-widget-done.furkot-widget-active, and .furkot-widget-done.furkot-widget-inactive will show and hide the Done button.

 Since the widget content is enclosed in an iframe, CSS rules won't have effect on its content.
-If Furkot default background shades don't fit your website, you can switch it off by setting data-theme parameter to select a color theme.
+If the Furkot default background shades don't fit your website, you can switch it off by setting the data-theme parameter to select a color theme.

-Following color themes are supported:
+The following color themes are supported:

-• light - theme similar to neutral, designed specifically for a white or a very light background; in addition to setting widget elements to transparent background, it changes styling of certain elements to improve their visibility on a light background
+• light - theme similar to neutral, designed specifically for a white or a very light background; in addition to setting widget elements to a transparent background, it changes the styling of certain elements to improve their visibility on a light background

 Chances are the webpage you integrate Furkot trip planner with contains clickable elements (buttons and links) styled in a certain way.
-In that case default styling of Furkot buttons (orange rectangle) and links (blue text) may not match your website well.
+In that case the default styling of Furkot buttons (orange rectangle) and links (blue text) may not match your website well.
 You can configure the widget to use the same styling for buttons (and links) as your webpage by setting data-button (or data-link) parameter to CSS selector of an element acting as a button on your page.
 Most likely it will be the same selector you specify in your webpage stylesheet to style buttons.
 For instance if a button on your webpage is and anchor <a> element of a class button, you'll set data-button to a.button.
-The element addressed by the selector has to be present on the webpage when Furkot trip planner widget is created.
-It can be hidden but has to exists.
+The element addressed by the selector has to be present on the webpage when the Furkot trip planner widget is created.
+It can be hidden but has to exist.